The China Syndrome: Blockbuster Movie Becomes Eerie Prophecy

 - DiSavino, Scott.
 "NRC Renews Exelon Pa Three Mile Island Reactor License."
 Reuters.
 Published October 22, 2009.
 Retrieved April 2, 2011.

 - "Meltdown at Three Mile Island" American Experience.
 PBS.
-You Tube.
-Retrieved April 3, 2011.
+Retrieved from You Tube video on April 3, 2011.

 - Peterson, Cass.
 "A Decade Later, TMI's Legacy is Mistrust."
 Washington Post.
 Published March 28, 1989.
 Retrieved April 2, 2011.